contensis/contensis.github.io/http-src/key-concepts/data-types.md

 # Data types

-A dataType is the storage type for a field, and determines how the field data is validated and indexed for search.
+A data type is the storage type for a field, and determines how the field data is validated and indexed for search.

 Contensis supports the following basic data types: